Hewlett Packard Enterprise (HPE)

 Before investing in or passing on Hewlett Packard Enterprise, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-Hewlett Packard Enterprise’s P/E ratio based on the next 12 months is 9.5x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're pretty confident there are superior stocks to buy right now.
+Hewlett Packard Enterprise’s P/E ratio based on the next 12 months is 9.1x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better stocks to buy right now.